Parkdale (provincial electoral district): 1967, 1971

 Prior to the 1967 election, a major redrawing of the boundaries took place in 1966.
 Parkdale's northernmost boundary was the city limits with The Borough of York, starting south of Lavender Road, through the northern side of Rowntree Avenue, continuing just north of Innes Avenue, to its eastern border through Prospect Cemetery.
 The boundary then went southwards from a point starting across the street from Morrison Avenue on Harvie Avenue.
 The eastern border went down Harvie until it turned east at St. Clair Avenue West, going as far as Greenlaw Avenue.
 It then went south on Greenlaw until Davenport Road.
-The boundary continued south along Primrose Avenue until the east-west C.P.R. railway tracks.
+The boundary continued south along Primrose Avenue until the east–west CPR railway tracks.
 It then continued south along Emerson Avenue until it reached Wallace Avenue.
 It went east along Wallace until Brock Avenue.
-It then continued south along Brock Avenue all the way to Queen Street West, where it went eastward for a block, then went down the western side of Elm Grove Avenue toKing Street West.
+It then continued south along Brock Avenue all the way to Queen Street West, where it went eastward for a block, then went down the western side of Elm Grove Avenue to King Street West.
 The boundary then jogged west along King for about a block to Spencer Avenue.
 It then went south all the way to Lake Ontario.
 The western boundary started on the lakefront, at approximately a point 250 metres directly south of Dowling Avenue.
 It went north along Dowling until King Street West.
 It jogged slightly west and continued north along Beatty Avenue to Queen Street West.
 A short jog east along Queen before continuing north along Sorauren Avenue to Dundas Street West.
-It went east along the southern side of Dundas to the C.N.R./C.P.R. tracks.
-The boundary followed the C.N.R. tracks in a north-westerly direction up to the old York-Toronto city limits.
+It went east along the southern side of Dundas to the CNR / CPR tracks.
+The boundary followed the CNR tracks in a north-westerly direction up to the old York-Toronto city limits.